 When brainstorming let the ideas flow and let everyone have a say.
 Write everything down so you can come back and evaluate each one later.
 By keeping an open mind, you will be amazed of the progress you can make and ideas you can come up with.

-In conclusion, the most important thing to take away when reading anything about brainstorming is that brainstorming won’t solve the specifics of your problems, but it will give you a direction forward.
+If you still find yourself stuck on an idea, take a walk, step away from the problem for a day or two, or even pull in additional people to help.
+Remember, the most important thing to take away when reading anything about brainstorming is that brainstorming won’t solve the specifics of your problem, but it will give you a direction forward.